Zdot-creator/Zdot-creator/README.md

-- hello i am zdot i am a multi tool / ddos tool maker join my discord for more info https://discord.gg/CuFMn8Dy
+- yoo wsg yall this is my multi tool blaze it has many fetrues and if u have any trouble with the tool then join my discord https://discord.gg/CuFMn8Dy :))

 <!---
 Zdot-creator/Zdot-creator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.